 BIO

-An educator as well as an artist, Sklar has taught art to people across the spectrum of age, learning styles, identities and backgrounds; from 6th-12th grades through undergrad and grad levels, in public and independent schools and museums and community-based settings, including Otis College of Art and Design (LA), LA County High School for the Arts, Wesleyan University (CT), MoMA, Brooklyn Museum, North Shore Country Day (IL) and Opportunities for All, Chicago.
+An educator as well as an artist, Sklar has taught art to people across learning styles, identities, cultural backgrounds and age; from grades 6-12 through undergrad and graduate levels, in public and independent schools and museums and community-based settings, including Otis College of Art and Design (LA), LA County High School for the Arts, Wesleyan University (CT), MoMA, Brooklyn Museum, North Shore Country Day (IL) and Opportunities for All, Chicago.
 Currently he is a Teaching Artist with After School Matters, Chicago.
+0

 ABOUT